 The index must be a positive integer 1, 2, 3, …

-If there are persons with duplicate names, user must use delete e/EMAIL
+If there are persons with duplicate names, user must use delete e/EMAIL or delete p/PHONE

 Examples: